-71 I Paral.
+&lt;sup>71 I Paral.
 2.

-$^{^{72}}$ I Paral.
+&lt;sup>72 I Paral.
 9. Comm..
 25. Jos.
-Ap χ .
+Arx.
 L. 7.
 C. 11 & in vita sua, & 2 adv.
 Apionem.

-73 Eucharias, Erant sortes 24 (saith he) & sacerdotum, & Levitarum & Janitorum qui per totidem septimanas sibi ex ordino succederent, sabbato nova turma intranet ad officium, & post sabbatum, en quae proxima septimana ministraverat domum redeunte.
-In these 24 course the 8 is the family of Abia; of his 8 course was Zacharia a Priest, and was at [48] this time in the week of his course burning incense in the Temple, but not in the Holiest place; so is the Text of St. Luke; a certain Priest εξ εφημεριας Αβια, i. of the course of Abia, speaking of Zachary; and afterward, as soon as the ministrations were accomplished, &c. what course or special dayes of ministration to be accomplished could here belong to the Priests of the Jewes?
+ministraverat domum redeunte.
+In these 24 course the 8 is the family of Abia; of his 8 course was Zacharia a Priest, and was at [48] this time in the week of his course burning incense in the Temple, but not in the Holiest place; so is the Text of St. Luke; a certain Priest εχ εφημεριά Αβια, i. of the course of Abia, speaking of Zachary; afterward, as soon as the ministrations were accomplished, &c. what course or special dayes of ministration to be accomplished could here belong to the Priests of the Jewes?
 But as Mathias, and Flavius Josephus were 74 Priests of the Sons, or course of Jehoiarid (that is, of the 1 course) so was Zacharie of Abia, or of the 8.
 Neither was any High Priest of that age bearing any such name: But he that was High priest at the birth was Joazar, and his predecessors were Joseph 75 Mathias, Simon, &c.
-So that nothing is more certain then this, that Zacharie was not High-Priest; although anciently very great names were deceived, while they took him to be so, as St. Ambrose, St. Chrysostome, Anastasius 76 Patriarch of Antioch, and others expressly Zachary then being no High Priest, it plainly follows that their whole calculation of
+So that nothing is more certain then this, that Zacharie was not High-Priest; although anciently very great names were deceived, while they took him to be so, as St. Ambrose, St. Chrysostome, Anastasius 76 Patriarch of Antioch, and others expressly Zachary then being no High Priest, it plainly follows that their whole calculation of Moneths here from the 10. of Tishri (in which onely the High Priest entered into the Oracle) proves nothing at all, but supposes merely false grounds; and so no proof of the certainty of this day can be extracted out of that holy Story; and Zacharies Sacrifices, for ought appears here, might